Patti Harrison: Influences

 Harrison has said one of her early comedic influences was Mad TV which she enjoyed watching during her childhood and admired the female comedians on the show, especially Mo Collins, Nicole Sullivan, and Debra Wilson.
-She has also said Kristen Wiig and Lisa Kudrow are her idols and her favourite movies as a child were the Scary Movie film series.
+She has also said Kristen Wiig and Lisa Kudrow are her idols and her favorite movies as a child were the Scary Movie film series.

 Personal life

 Harrison came out as a transgender woman shortly after dropping out of Ohio University; she described her family as supportive.
 She was diagnosed with ADHD in 2021, telling The New Yorker that she delayed seeking a diagnosis until she had "reached a point where [she] was so frustrated with [her] inability to just stay on track".
 She is also an artist and frequently posts her work on Instagram.
 She has canvassed for the Democratic Socialists of America.